pelithne/AKS_Baseline_Deepdive/05-access-management.md

 In this section, you will learn how to:

 - Harden your AKS cluster.
-- Update an existing AKS cluster to support AAD integration enabled.
+- Update an existing AKS cluster to support Microsoft Entra ID integration enabled.
-- Create an AAD admin group and assign it the Azure Kubernetes Service Cluster Admin Role.
+- Create a Microsoft Entra ID admin group and assign it the Azure Kubernetes Service Cluster Admin Role.
- - Create an AAD backend ops group and assign it the Azure Kubernetes Service Cluster User Role.
+ - Create a Microsoft Entra ID backend ops group and assign it the Azure Kubernetes Service Cluster User Role.
-- Create an AAD frontend ops group and assign it the Azure Kubernetes Service Cluster User Role.
+- Create a Microsoft Entra ID frontend ops group and assign it the Azure Kubernetes Service Cluster User Role.
-- Create Users in AAD
+- Create Users in Microsoft Entra ID
 - Create role bindings to grant access to the backend ops group and the frontend ops group to their respective namespaces.
 - Test the access of each user type by logging in with different credentials and running kubectl commands.